 - 28 Weeks Later (2007) movie review: Juan Carlos Fresnadillo’s effective zombie flick serves its flesh-eating gore with a side of disturbing sociopolitical commentary.

-Darkness and suspense prevail in 28 Weeks Later, a terrifying sequel to Danny Boyle’s 2002 hit 28 Days Later.
+Darkness and suspense prevail in 28 Weeks Later, the terrifying 2007 sequel to Danny Boyle’s 2002 hit 28 Days Later.

-Six months after the outbreak of the Rage virus, which converts people into flesh-eating zombies, ripped through the U.K., the crisis has been contained.
-With the infection apparently eliminated, the U.S. Army steps in to supervise the reconstruction of London so repopulation can begin.
+Six months after the outbreak of the Rage virus – which converts people into flesh-eating zombies – ripped through the U.K., the crisis has been contained.
+With the infection apparently eliminated, the U.S. Army, under the command of NATO, steps in to supervise the reconstruction of London so repopulation can begin.

 Among the refugees returning to the safe zone are 12-year-old Andy (Mackintosh Muggleton) and his older sister Tammy (Imogen Poots), who were separated during the outbreak but have since been reunited with their father (Robert Carlyle).
 But the kids’ longing for their missing mother soon leads to a security breach that causes the virus to reappear.